circxit/issuicide/README.md

 ## Disclaimer

 Use responsibly.
 Flooding repositories with issues may violate GitHub’s Terms of Service and can lead to account suspension.
 This tool is provided for educational or testing purposes only.
+(actually just use it on an alt xd no one cares about this type of stuff (probably))

 ---